 We had an awesome stay here with our 4 kids.
 The staff was all super friendly and the resort had daily activities for the kids to do they even have beach toys, chairs, etc to take to the beach.
 Our condo was clean and spacious with a full kitchen.
 We loved our stay here!

 Absolutely loved the location and views of this beautiful resort.
 The experience was just like home with a fully equipped kitchen and comfortable bedding and even sanitized rooms!
 We had our Christmas celebration here with family and used the game room as well as the pickleball courts.
 Thank you!

-Had an absolutely wonderful time at the Sea pointe Resort.
-The resort is very family friendly and accommodating for kids.
-We had 4 different families with little ones on our trip and they all had a wonderful time playing on play place, relaxing by the fire pits, playing basketball and games at the arcade.
-The resort it within a very short driving distance to grocery stores, markets and restaurants alike.
-Rooms are very big and spacious.
-My 4 year old son felt like a king having a whole pullout couch bed to himself.
-Staff was very professional and welcoming.
+Had an absolutely wonderful time at the Sea Pointe Resort.
+The resort is very family-friendly and accommodating for kids.
+We had 4 different families with little ones on our trip and they all had a wonderful time playing at a play place, relaxing by the fire pits, and playing basketball, and games at the arcade.
+The resort is within a very short driving distance of grocery stores, markets, and restaurants alike.
+The rooms are very big and spacious.
+My 4-year-old son felt like a king having a whole pullout couch bed to himself.
+The staff was very professional and welcoming.
 At one point I even received a phone call from the concierge just to ask how I was enjoying my stay and if there was anything she could help me with.
 I totally look forward to going back.

 We stayed at Seapointe Resort for 1 week.
-Property is well maintained.
+The property is well maintained.
 Friendly staff.
-Excellent location, however; it is not walking distance to shops or restaurants, so you will have to drive.
+Excellent location, however; it is not within walking distance to shops or restaurants, so you will have to drive.
 But, if you are looking for a beach getaway, this is a great place as you can walk to the beach.
 Some rooms have amazing ocean views.